nbarbettini/Intro-Web-Series/Day 3/README.md

 #Day 3: Beginning with JavaScript

-You have been amazingly creative with your pages and stories, and today we will learn how to make them interactive with JavaScript!
+You have been amazingly creative with your pages and stories, and today we will learn how to make them even more interactive with JavaScript!

+Covering Javascirpt in one night is ambitious.
+The goal is to get to the point where you understand what happens on this page:  https://d157rqmxrxj6ey.cloudfront.net/jamwave/18168  There's *a lot* of information here, so if you feel fatigued, feel free to jump to the end and explore Khan Academy's hour of code for Javascript.
+It is really good and isn't just on one long page.

+Tonight, we'll go over
+- Introducing Javascript:
+  * What JavaScript looks like (very quickly)
+  * Simple alerts, prompts, and variables
+  * Simple if..then..else control
+  * a bit of debugging advice
+  * Putting javascript in a different file
+- Then for your project
+  * How to define a list of colors
+  * Use a function to change color of the text.
+  * (optional) How to make a button and make it do something
+- We'll wrap up with suggestions on where you can learn more

 JavaScript is the computer language that runs in web browsers (and increasingly, everywhere else).
 JavaScript has good parts and bad parts.
-The bad parts make it very hard to build large web sites, but some times make it easier to do small things.
+The bad parts can make it challenging to build large web sites, but some times make it easier to do small things, particularly when learning.
+So, not everything you see here is how professionals use JavaScript.

 ### What JavaScript looks like (the syntax)

-There's so much to say about syntax that it could take all night, but we know you want to get to the fun stuff, so glance over this and move on.
+There's so much to say about syntax that it could take all night, but we know you want to get to the fun stuff, so glance over this and keep moving on.
 You will see this syntax used in the examples that follow this section.

 Some of the key JavaScript syntax concepts are
-- statements end in semicolons: ```;```
+- Statements should end in semicolons: ```;```
-- usually, statements are written one-per-line  (unlike HTML)
+- Usually, statements are written one-per-line  (unlike HTML)
-- typically, javascript is run in functions, which have names, accept parameters, and "do a function".
+- Typically, JavaScript is run in functions, which have names, accept parameters, and "do something specific".
 You call functions by stating their name and putting ```()``` behind the name, and including any parameters between the parenthesis.
-- you must use ```{``` paired with ```}``` when you have more than one line of code grouped together, and sometimes (like a function's code) it is always in matching ```{``` paired with ```}```
+- You must use ```{``` paired with ```}``` when you have more than one line of code grouped together, and sometimes (like a function's code) matching ```{``` paired with ```}``` is required.
-- javascript has control mechanisms like if..then , loops (see below) ,
+- JavaScript has control mechanisms like if..then..else , loops (see below), and function calls.
+Here's what an if..then..else statement with a pretend function call looks like...
 ```javascript
 if (something-is-true) {
   doThis();